Having fun. Finding Adventures. Eating Plants.

 International Airports

 Not much one to drive places, we make quick work of airport terminals, layovers, and lounges.
-Erin maintained 100k+ miles/year for over 10 years.
+Erin maintained 100k+ miles/year on American Airlines for over 10 years.

 Overseas Cities

 You can learn more about a country’s culture when you spend time in multiple cities.
-Like America, seldom are the people of two cities the same.
+Seldom is the vibe of two cities the same so we always try to explore multiple cities per country.

 about Us